Dineshs91/soft-delete-options-in-django/README.md

 In this repository, I try and explore different ways of doing soft delete in django, either using a library or from the models directly.

+The reason I am trying out all these options is to make sure that the consequences of any framework or approach are well known before making a choice.

 1. Paranoia model
 2.